Plearnpichaya Komalarajun: Career

 She also starred in the movie The Sun, then One Year: The Series, and also appeared in the group's documentary BNK48: One Take.
-On June 11, 2020, she announced her graduation, through a live mobile session, to focus on acting, however she will still be a solo artist under the management of Independent Artist Management (iAM).
+On 11 June 2020, she announced her graduation, through a live mobile session, to focus on acting, however she will still be a solo artist under the management of Independent Artist Management (iAM).

-Then she played the role of Lynn in Bad Genius: The Series, to get the female lead Lynn, she had to compete to cast this role, fortunately she was the one who caught the eye of the director Pat Boonnitipat.
+Then she played the role of Lynn in Bad Genius, to get the female lead Lynn, she had to compete to cast this role, fortunately she was the one who caught the eye of the director Pat Boonnitipat.
 When starting to make the first scenes, June encountered many difficulties when she could not convey the content of the script.
 During filming, Juné had to work very hard to fulfill her role well.
 When the series closed, director Pat Boonnitipat commented that Juné was the one who did the best out of the 4 main actors of the series.

 She left BNK48 on 11 June 2020 to focus on her studies and her acting career.